-- Read the newsletter and other letters.
+- Read the weekly parent & carer bulletin, letters and emails.
 Check your email inbox and your child’s bag for letters daily.

-- Weekly bulletin: this is usually produced every Friday (you will receive a text with a link) and contains a lot of important information, dates and news for parents and carers so please do read it carefully.
+- Weekly bulletin: usually produced every Friday (you will receive a text with a link) and contains important information, dates and news so please do read it carefully.

-- Newsletters: generally issued at the end of each half-term.
-These give a round-up of what has been happening within the school during the last half-term as well as other general information.
+- Newsletters: issued at the end of each term with a round-up of what has been happening during the term.

-The school uses a texting service for messages to parents/carers eg. to inform about school closures or cancellation of clubs.
+The school's texting service is used to send messages such as school closures, reminders or cancellation of clubs.
 Please make sure the school has your correct mobile phone number.
 On some days more than one message is sent so do scroll back to make sure you don’t miss any important information.
-Texts will state who the message is for and will use key words followed by the main text, for example, “KS2 Sports Day” or “DD Assembly”.
+Texts will state who the message is for followed by the main text, for example, “KS2 Sports Day” or “DD Assembly”.
 The following abbreviations will be used:

 All Children ALL R – Blue or Gray Whale BW or GW

 Early Years EY (includes Nursery and Reception) 1 – Dusky or Spinner Dolphin DD or SD

 Key Stage 1 KS1 (includes Years 1 and 2) 2 – Penguin or Puffin PEN or PUF